abtion/guidelines/career/ladder.md

 - [ ] Broad knowledge of main CS + XP concepts.

 ### Level 2 - Software Engineer
+As a Software Engineer, you reliably execute work and drive tasks in your area of expertise in collaboration with less experienced developers.
+You have an overview that allows you to always contextualize your work within the current milestone of a project, and you understand the strengths and weaknesses of different technologies.
+You use this understanding to your advantage when building new solutions for a client to provide business value faster.
+Product managers can confidently rely on you to identify unclear requirements and your ability to communicate promptly when issues arise.

 #### Impactful
 - [ ] Consistently closes tasks in their area of expertise collaborating with